gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Deprecated `CollectionBuilder` interface removed.
 - Deprecated `ManagedSet` interface removed.
 - The `assemble` task now builds only those binaries for components defined in `components`.
 It does not build binaries for test suites defined in `testSuites`.
+- The `LanguageBasePlugin` has been split into two separate plugins: `LanguageBasePlugin` and `BinaryBasePlugin`.
+- The `LanguageBasePlugin` no longer applies the full component model.
+- The `@LanguageType` annotation implicitly applies only the `LanguageBasePlugin`.
+- The `@BinaryType` annotation implicitly applies only the `BinaryBasePlugin`.

 ### TestKit indicates compatibility for target Gradle version